rglynn/WebScraping/README.md

 # WebScraping
-All my web scraping side-projects
+All my web scraping side-projects.

+Feel free to visit https://www.ryanglynn.com for additional stuff and check out my other repos here.